Chapter 18. Production Rollout Checklist¶

 )

-Very simple, but it enforces one important idea: production readiness should be formalizable.
+Very simple, but it reinforces one important idea: production readiness should be formalizable.

 The failure patterns are very recognizable: